 Living in Cozumel Mexico for the last 7 years, I get asked a lot, “Where’s the best place to stay in Cozumel?”
 I usually answer that question with this question: What’s your ideal vacation experience?

 When deciding on the best place to stay in Cozumel, it helps to understand the island’s three main tourist areas, or “hotel zones” – the North, the South, and “Centro,” or the downtown San Miguel area.
-All three areas are wonderful and have a range of accommodation styles at various price-points to suit your budget.
-But they each have a unique vibe, too.
-Generally speaking, Cozumel’s North hotel zone feels secluded and very quiet, Centro is busier and full of sights and sounds (and tastes) of life, and the South hotel zone is beachy, breezy and fun.
+All three areas have a range of accommodation styles at various price-points to suit your budget.
+They also have unique characters.
+Generally speaking, Cozumel’s North hotel zone feels secluded and quiet, Centro is busier and full of sights and sounds of life, and the South hotel zone is breezy and beachy.

 First, let’s give some thought to your perfect vacation experience here in Mexico.